diegoiast/fdbox/readme.md

    standard C code support for localization.
  * `TurboC` does need a proper makefile.
- * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del file1.txt *.bat`, and arguments can come even after file names (not only at the begining of the command).
+ * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del /r file1.txt *.bat /f`, and arguments can come even after file names (not only at the begining of the command).
  * Some commands share the same code (`copy`+`move`, `date`+`time`)
- * Interactive is beeing worked on.
-I want to have 4DOS command completion, or bash.
+ * Interactive shell is beeing worked on.
+I want to have 4DOS command
+   completion, or bash/zsh.
+I like what the SerenityOS guys are doing - this can be another implementation detail.
+ * Contains a bash shell script to generate the development enviroment for DOS+DosBOX

 ## Implementation status of commands
 | command      | status | remark        |